How to Take a Private Lesson

 Prepare for it.

-Light cardio for your heart – Ex.
-Jumping jacks, burpees, star jumps, etc.
+- Get your heart pumping with light cardio – Jumping jacks, burpees, star jumps, etc.

-Circular motions for your joints – Neck, shoulders, wrists, chest, hips, ankles
+- Oil up your joints with circular motions – Neck, shoulders, wrists, chest, hips, ankles, etc.

-Stretches for your tight muscles – Hips, hamstrings, forearms, etc.
+- Stretch your tight spots – Hips, hamstrings, forearms, shoulders, etc.

-GET IT!
-This is when you get after it and give your best in all the tasks assigned by your coach.
+This is when you get after it and give it your best in all the tasks and projects assigned by your coach.

 Cool it Down.

 Skip cool down and you can bet you’ll feel your shoulders tighten before you finish the drive home.
-Priorities here:
+Your coach will get specific but your general priorities here should be to: